Parsl/parsl/README.rst

 Code of Conduct
 ============

-Parsl seeks to foster an open and welcoming environment - Please see the <a href="https://github.com/Parsl/parsl/blob/master/CoC.md">Parsl Code of Conduct</a> for more details.
+Parsl seeks to foster an open and welcoming environment - Please see the `Parsl Code of Conduct <https://github.com/Parsl/parsl/blob/master/CoC.md>`_ for more details.

 Contributing
 ============